 On the nose: it’s a notable difference from the lighter version.
 Less room for the fresher qualities.
 Instead it’s treacle or molasses, a really thick nose that dominates.
 Hedgerow jam: blackberries, sloes, raspberries.
 Maybe stewed apples.
 A return to golden syrup.

 In the mouth: tart and delicious.
 A strong lead of redcurrants, damsons, sloes again, but with a lot of wood heat and vibrancy.
 Black cherries.
 A little bit of earthiness.
 Dark chocolate.
-The finish here is much longer – almost indefinitely – and it’s quite cloying, tannic and peppery, but with the fruits it actually works – feels rather like the aftertaste of a bold-as-brass Merlot perhaps.
+The finish here is much longer – almost indefinitely – and it’s quite cloying, tannic and peppery, but with the fruits it actually works – feels rather like the aftertaste of a bold-as-brass Cabernet Sauvignon perhaps.

 Unlike, say, the recent Ardbeg Dark Cove comparison, I much prefer the qualities of the whisky at the higher strength, though I suspect the ideal lies somewhere in between.
 But these are both really very good whiskies and though I’ve not seen anything of the production methods, they feel very much in the Scotch or perhaps more Irish style (whatever that really is).
 I’m hugely impressed.
 Swiss whiskies!
 Who’d have thought it?
 The prices are pretty good too.